radius-project/docs/docs/content/guides/author-apps/kubernetes/how-to-access-secrets/index.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ## Step 1: Define a container

 Begin by creating a file named `app.bicep` with a Radius [container]({{< ref "guides/author-apps/containers" >}}):

 {{< rad file="snippets/secrets-container.bicep" embed=true >}}

 ## Step 2: Deploy the app and container

+Run this command to deploy the app and container:

 ```bash
 rad run ./app.bicep -a demo
 ```